 Our net assets increased from RMB364.6 million as of December 31, 2022 to RMB839.0 million as of December 31, 2023, primarily due to (i) the profit and total comprehensive income for the year of 2023 of RMB387.9 million as a result of our business growth, and (ii) the capital injection from our Shareholders of RMB132.0 million, which was partially offset by the dividend declared of RMB60.0 million.
-Our net assets increased from RMB839.0 million as of December 31, 2023 to RMB1,184.1 million as of December 31, 2024, primarily due to (i) the total comprehensive income in 2024 of RMB329.0 million as a result of our business growth, and (ii) the capital injection from our Shareholders of RMB117.1 million, which was partially offset by the dividend declared of RMB158.8 million.
-See "Consolidated Statements of Changes in Equity" in Accountants' Report in Appendix I to this document.
+Our net assets increased from RMB839.0 million as of December 31, 2023 to RMB1,184.1 million as of December 31, 2024, primarily due to (i) the total comprehensive income in 2024 of RMB329.0 million as a result of our business growth, and (ii) the capital injection from our Shareholders of RMB17.1 million, which was partially offset by the dividend declared of RMB17.1 million, which was partially offset by the dividend declared of RMB188.8 million.
+See "Consolidated Statements of Changes in Equity" in Accountants' Report in Appendix I to this prospectus.